shazia-anwar/RNN-Sentiment-Analysis/README.md

 # Sentiment Analysis

-A simple and interactive Sentiment Analysis application built using PyTorch (RNN) and TF-IDF, deployed with Streamlit.
+A Sentiment Analysis project built using PyTorch (RNN) and TF-IDF in Jupyter Lab to classify text as positive or negative sentiment.

 ---